-Koffi Kumelio A. Afande.
-Judge for the Appeals Chamber of the ICTY / ICTR (former).
+Judge Koffi Kumelio A. Afande was a judge for the Appeals Chamber of the ICTY / ICTR (former).
 Senior legal advisor of Togo in the United Nations Security Council, and the sixth Committee of the United Nations General Assembly (former).
 Commissioner for Political, Constitutional and Institutional Reforms of Togo.

 Flavia Senoga Anglin is a judge in Uganda.
 In her talk she discusses the functioning of the International Crimes Division of Uganda.
 This national court is complementary to the International Criminal Court and can prosecute perpetrators of international crimes.
 What has brought it to Uganda to persecute war criminals at the national level?

 Judge Flavia Senoga Anglin has risen through the ranks from Grade I Magistrate to Judge and was the first woman Chief Registrar.
 She has written several papers and received the Distinguished Judicial Service Award.
 Furthermore, she is the Chairperson of National community Service Community.